wkolowski/Type-Theory-Wishlist/README.md

 ```
 One-not-Even' : Even (s z) -> Empty
-| impossible
+| _ impossible
 ```

 If we had more impossible cases, writing `impossible` every single time could get boring pretty quickly.
-If all cases are impossible, we can use the special pattern `| impossible`.
+If all cases are impossible, we can combine the `impossible` keyword with the catch-all pattern `_`.

 ```
 Three-not-Even : Even (s (s (s z))) -> Empty